radareorg/radare2-book/basic_commands/print_modes.md

 | psj  print string in JSON format
 ```

 Most strings are zero-terminated.
-Here is an example by using the debugger to continue the execution of a program until it executes the 'open' syscall.
+Below there is an example using the debugger to continue the execution of a program until it executes the 'open' syscall.
 When we recover the control over the process, we get the arguments passed to the syscall, pointed by %ebx.
 In the case of the 'open' call, it is a zero terminated string which we can inspect using `psz`.

 ```
 [0x4A13B8C0]> dcs open